DDX9/QMK_BluePill_ExtendedMod/readme.md

 4. Non-split KB layout
 5. No Bluetooth Connection, it was said that QMK do support bluetooth but the option is limited,  it is a deep murky water to explore, for ARM controller, as far as i can tell.

-##### *some guide on the listed feature might be supported in future, currently there are few features im keen on implementing it on my bluepill KB
+##### *some of the listed feature might be supported in future, currently there are few features im keen on implementing it on my bluepill KB

+ &nbsp;
+ &nbsp;
+ ****
+ &nbsp;
+ ## Summarised Procedure
+ This section is about summaried procedures for creating your own BluePill QMK firmware.
+For more detailed description kindly check the corresponding section.
+### Electronics / Wiring
+The wiring process will be as follow:
+1. Make sure you have a Bluepill flashed with USB Bootloader, details procedure check Bluepill Board preparation below
+2. Prepare your handwire keyboard with switch
+3. Design your keyboard keymaps before soldering(where wire should run, where is your bluepill will be placed etc)
+4. Solder your switches
+5. Document your switch array as you progress

+### Firmware
+The firmware preparation process will be as follow:
+1. Setup QMK enviroment
+2. Configure your keyboard configuration and keymaps accordingly
+3. Compile your firmware
+4. Upload your firmwarer to Bluepill
+6. Debug, recompile and test.
+##### every OS has slightly different setup and you might need to search your problem on the web, this is not a easy journey for non-programmer.
+Countless of time need to be spent on trying to debug your circuit / firmware try to figure out what went wrong.
  &nbsp;
  &nbsp;
  ****
  &nbsp;
 ## Electronics / Wiring
 In this section is all about physical wiring and soldering.
 I will try to explain as much as i can in layman term for why and how.
 Once handwiring is completed you may proceed to Firmware section.